-You only need 25 to 50 lumens to brighten up the book and read without eye-strain.
-But, those lumens of light should be focused on your reading area.
-Otherwise, you can be using a 500 lumens bulb for the whole room, but still not getting the required light on your book or Kindle.
+In a nutshell, You only need 25 to 50 lumens (per square metre) on your book surface to read without eye-strain.
+More precisely, you need 25- 50 lux of illuminance.
+It means, those lumens of light should be focused on your reading area.
+Otherwise it might happen that you have a 500 lumens producing bulb in your room, but still not getting the required illuminance/brightness on your book.

 If we talk about book lights for reading in bed, then most of these have with a very focused light.
 That is why, even though they produce less lumens, they still brighten up your book pretty well.

 - How to Brighten up your Reading area perfectly?

 - Compare lumens of similar lights, only